Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 This can apply to you regardless of whether your school is open or closed.

-20. What happens to my loans while ED is reviewing my claim for borrower defense to repayment?
+20. What happens to my loans while ED is reviewing my application for borrower defense to repayment?

-While your claim is evaluated, your loans will be placed in forbearance, and collections will cease on any of your loans that are in default.
-Interest will continue to accrue while your claim is evaluated.
+While your application is evaluated, you may select to have your loans placed in forbearance, and collections will cease on any of your loans that are in default.
+Interest will continue to accrue on your loans in forbearance while your application is evaluated.

 21. I attended a location of Heald College.
 What does this mean for me?